Glossary

 DNS Security Extensions — a set of protocols that add cryptographic signatures to DNS records to protect against spoofing and cache poisoning.

-Learn more →Domain
+Learn more →DoH

 DNS over HTTPS — a protocol that encrypts DNS queries inside HTTPS connections for privacy.